 Once you've found the "Access Point Names" section.
 Tap to open it.

 You should see a list with at least one APN on it.
 If things aren't working with the current APN, you need to add another.
-Don't modify or delete the one you see, instead make a new one and we can choose it when we're done.
-At the top of the page, press the plus sign to bring up the "Edit access point" screen.
+Don't modify or delete the one you see, instead make a new one and you can choose it from the list later on.
+At the top of the page, tap "add" to bring up the APN creation form.

 This is where you will enter the settings you got from your carrier's website.
 Two very important things here:

-- Not every setting in the "Edit access point" screen will need to be filled in.
+- Not every setting on this screen will need to be filled in.
 Only fill in the items your carrier provides, and leave the rest as-is.

 - Be sure to type in everything exactly as provided by your carrier.
 For example, default,supl,hipri is different than default, supl, hipri because of the white space between items.
 When it comes down to it, computers can really only do exactly as they're programmed to, so if something isn't exactly right, you won't get anywhere and it's not always easy to find the issue after the fact.

 Once you have the settings provided by your carrier entered, you need to save the APN.
 You do that by pressing the three dots in the upper right and selecting the "Save" option.